Best wireless earbuds for noise cancellation

 No HQ audio codec support

 I really enjoy these earbuds and the way they respond to any sort of software-based equalizer.
-Out of the box, you probably won't love the way they sound, so you really need to use Sony's app to "tune" them in to your liking.
-As a plus, if you use Amazon Music, you have full Sony 360 Reality Audio support for excellent spatial audio.
+Out of the box, you probably won't love the way they sound, so you really need to use Sony's app to "tune" them to your liking.
+As a bonus, if you use Amazon Music, you will have full Sony 360 Reality Audio support for excellent spatial audio.

-If you aren't looking to spend too much, you should give these a look.
+If you aren't looking to spend too much, you should certainly give these a look.

 How to choose

 ANC has come a long way, and the latest headphones and earbuds that support it are much better than what was available just a few years ago.
-For most people, the audible hiss and droning buzz ANC causes have disappeared, and you probably will never know that it's turned on and running.
+For most people, the audible hiss and droning buzz that ANC causes have disappeared, and you'll probably never know that it's turned on and running.

-The reasons are obvious: isolate sound to your ears and you hear more of what you want to hear.
-Simply having ANC doesn't necessarily mean headphones will block all sounds, so the differences come down to variances.
+The reasons are obvious: isolate sound coming to your ears and you hear more of what you want to hear.
+Just having ANC doesn't necessarily mean headphones will block all sounds, so the differences usually come down to variances.
 Some headphones will drown out more ambient noise than others will.
-Thankfully, you don't have to buy the most expensive pair of earbuds with ANC to get great noise cancellation - any pair on this list will do the job well, even the more budget-friendly picks.
+Thankfully, you don't have to buy the most expensive pair of earbuds with ANC to get great noise cancellation; any pair on this list will do the job quite well, even the more budget-friendly picks.

 Apps and software offer additional benefits for ANC.
-Some may even have "adaptive ANC", which adjusts the potency in real time based on how much noise the onboard microphones detect.
+Some even have "adaptive ANC", which adjusts the feature's efficacy in real-time based on how much noise the onboard microphones detect.
 You'll find this, if available, in the companion app for your earbuds so be sure to check it out.

 How we test